 Watch out for the press-release of the NANOGrav collaboration!
 Thursday, June 29th, 1pm EDT.

-With an innate curiosity for machine learning, I made a career shift and spent five wonderful years at Microsoft as a senior data scientist.
-I worked on a variety of exciting projects, including text analysis using language models, forecasting, classification, Latent Dirichlet Allocation, and reinforcement learning for ad optimization.
+Afterward, driven by my interest in machine learning, I spent five enriching years at Microsoft as a senior data scientist, where my projects spanned language models, forecasting, Latent Dirichlet Allocation, and reinforcement learning for advertising optimization.

 Rutger van Haasteren